Guest007/Rosenfox/About-config_Short_manual_en-US.md

 - DNT, TRACKING PROTECTION

 Most major websites track their visitors' behavior and then sell or provide that information to other companies.
 This information can be used to show ads, products or services specifically targeted to you.
 Firefox has a Do Not Track feature that lets you tell every website you visit, their advertisers, and content providers that you don't want your browsing behavior tracked.
 Honoring this setting is voluntary - individual websites are not required to respect it.
-As a rule, owners of tracking sites has very aggressive policy and activity, that is why DNT is very useless function.
+As a rule, owners of tracking sites have very aggressive policy and activity, that is why DNT is very useless function.
 To switch off:

     privacy.donottrackheader.enabled=false
     privacy.donottrackheader.value=1